yj7082126/musubi-tuner/dataset/dataset_config.md

 __In HunyuanVideo and Wan2.1, the number of `target_frames` must be "N\*4+1" (N=0,1,2,...).__ Otherwise, it will be truncated to the nearest "N*4+1".

+In FramePack, it is recommended to set `frame_extraction` to `full` and `max_frames` to a sufficiently large value, as it can handle longer videos.
+However, if the video is too long, an Out of Memory error may occur during VAE encoding.
+The videos in FramePack are trimmed to "N * latent_window_size * 4 + 1" frames (for example, 37, 73, 109... if `latent_window_size` is 9).

 If the `source_fps` is specified, the videos in the directory are considered to be at this frame rate, and some frames will be skipped to match the model's frame rate (24 for HunyuanVideo and 16 for Wan2.1). __The value must be a decimal number, for example, `30.0` instead of `30`.__ The skipping is done automatically and does not consider the content of the images.
 Please check if the converted data is correct using `--debug_mode video`.

 If `source_fps` is not specified (default), all frames of the video will be used regardless of the video's frame rate.